 The national living wage took effect in the United Kingdom in April 2016, initially raising the minimum hourly wage for workers aged 25 and over to at least £7.20 per hour.
-This increased to £7.83 per hour from April 2018 and, from April 2019, it rose to £8.21 per hour.
+This increased to £7.83 per hour from April 2018, £8.21 from April 2019, it rose further to £8.72 per hour from April 2020.
 Staff under age 25 continue to receive the national minimum wage.
 These increases have been rolled out across our staff, and primarily affect wages paid to our dental nurses and support staff, which increases our staff costs.
 While the payment of the national living wage is expected to benefit our retention among these groups, our staff costs have increased at a faster rate than the UDA rate uplifts we have received in respect of our NHS dentistry contracts.

 In addition, from April 2018 we have been required by legislation to contribute an additional 0.5% of our total wage bill to the apprenticeship levy.
-The impact of the apprenticeship levy across our business for the year ended 31 March 2019 was approximately £0.5m.
+The impact of the apprenticeship levy across our business for the year ended 31 March 2020 was approximately £0.5m.
 Our results of operations could be adversely impacted to the extent that further increases in wages or wage levies are mandated, or to the extent that wages increase with, or in excess of, inflation.